nufi-official/zcash-router-sdk/packages/zcash-account-mnemonic/README.md

-# @asset-route-sdk/zcash-account-full
+# @zcash-router-sdk/zcash-account-mnemonic

-Zcash transparent account management library.
-Provides utilities for creating and managing Zcash transparent accounts.
+Zcash account management library with mnemonic support for the Zcash Router SDK.

 ## Features